Studio Information and Policies

 Client’s pianos should be tuned regularly and kept clean.
 If a digital instrument is used, it must have 88 weighted keys and be placed at a proper height.
 I may ask to see video of your home instrument to ensure suitability.

 I currently use a “Music Money” incentive program with my students.
 Detailed information will be given at lessons.
 Various other rewards may also be implemented.

 ♫ Lesson Etiquette

-- Since I teach in my home, there may be occasions when I need to take a short break to care for my children.
-If this occurs, I will give the student a short practicing assignment so the time is productive and well-spent.
+Since I teach in my home, there may be occasions when I need to take a short break to care for my children.
+If this occurs, I will give the student a short practice assignment so the time is productive and well-spent.

 ♫ Performance and Recitals

-- I encourage students to participate in National Federation of Music Clubs Festival, with solo festival normally held in February (current cost is $10/student per event).
+I encourage students to participate in National Federation of Music Clubs Festival, with duet festival normally held in November and solo festival normally held in February (current cost is $10/student per event).

-- Students may also participate in the AIM (Achievement in Music)program sponsored through the Utah Music Teachers Assoc.
-This is held in spring (current cost is $20/student, $30/student for summer).
+Students may also participate in the AIM (Achievement in Music)program sponsored through the Utah Music Teachers Assoc.
+Current cost is $25/student for school-year participation, and $30/student for summer.

-- There are a variety of other festivals and organizations that can be entered on a case by case basis.
+There are a variety of other festivals, evaluations, and competitions that can be entered on a case by case basis.

-- Parents must keep emergency contact information updated in their account.
-In case of medical emergency where I am unable to contact you, I will use my best judgment in obtaining medical care for your child and you accept the responsibility for any related expenses.
+Parents must keep emergency contact information updated in their account.
+In case of a medical emergency where I am unable to contact you, I will use my best judgment in obtaining medical care for your child and you accept responsibility for any related expenses.